 - File Copy A of Form W-2 and Form W-3 with the Social Security Administration by January 31.
 See instructions on these forms (PDF).

 - Prepare Schedule H and file with your federal income tax return (Form 1040).
 Schedule H is filed annually and goes with step 9 on this list.

 - Read and respond to government notices or alerts.
 When the IRS or another government agency contacts you about your household employment, it’s important to respond in a timely manner to avoid any penalties or other hassles.

 - Monitor changes to tax, wage and labor laws that could potentially affect household employment.
-Some good websites to monitor information that could impact household employment can be found here.
+Check out some good websites to monitor information that could impact household employment.
 If your state is considering new laws like a Domestic Workers’ Bill of Rights or a paid sick leave law, make sure you stay informed on what the law entails and if it affects household employers.